patsonluk/openshift-cartridge-traceview/README.md

 # Summary

-Congratulations, the the TraceView cartridge is now installed.
+Congratulations, the TraceView cartridge for OpenShift should now be installed.
 If, by chance you received any errors or warnings during this process please let us know by contacting us through our [support portal](https://support.tv.appneta.com/) or on IRC @ #appneta on [Freenode](http://freenode.net/).
 We appreciate all feedback!

 # Ruby